-We are proud to offer an exciting, friendly, and affordable entry to many paths in higher education and workforce training.
-Whether your dream is to become a teacher, a chemist, an artist or musician, a biologist, an astronomer, an automotive technician, computer technician, engineer, or if you want a career in process technology, digital media or culinary arts, Leeward CC provides these and many other directions.
+We are proud to offer an array of paths to higher education and workforce training.
+Whether your dream is to become a teacher, an engineer, a biotechnician, an artist, a nurse, a culinary chef, a digital media specialist, a computer scientist, a writer, an accountant, a pharmacologist, an economist, a process technology technician...Leeward CC provides these and many other opportunities.